Undergraduate Satisfactory Academic Progress Standards for Receiving Financial Aid

 If a student is no longer eligible to receive financial aid and must appeal due to not meeting the satisfactory academic progress standards, the student will be notified by email from their Financial Advisor that they must complete a SAP Appeal and be approved in order to be granted a Financial Aid Probation period.

-Appeals for Financial Aid Probation must be submitted in writing or by email to their Financial Advisor, no later than two weeks prior to the semester begin date.
+Appeals for Financial Aid Probation must be submitted in writing or by email to their Financial Advisor, no later than two weeks from receipt of the Advising Form.
 The appeal must contain the following information:

 - A statement by the student that outlines the circumstances that the student believes contributed to their lack of academic progress.